sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 correlate in our model.
 As mentioned earlier, in the psychological and behavioural sciences constructs are often related to each other, and we also think that some of our personality factors may be correlated with each other.
-So, in our model, we should allow these latent factors to co-vary, as shown by the double-headed arrows in :numref:`fig-cfa1`.
+So, in our model, we should allow these latent factors to covary, as shown by the double-headed arrows in :numref:`fig-cfa1`.

 At the same time, we should consider whether there is any good, systematic,